History of the Scythians: Cimmerian activities in Anatolia

 During the 7th century BCE, the bulk of the Cimmerians were operating in Anatolia, where they controlled a large territory bordering Lydia in the west, covering Phrygia, and reaching Cilicia and the borders of Urartu in the east.

-The disturbances experienced by the Neo-Assyrian Empire as result of the activities of the Cimmerians in Anatolia led to many of the rulers of this region to try to break away from Neo-Assyrian overlordship, so that the Cimmerians had effectively ended Neo-Assyrian control in Anatolia by the time that Esarhaddon had been succeeded as king of the Neo-Assyrian Empire by Ashurbanipal.
-By 657 BCE, Neo-Assyrian records were referring to a Cimmerian threat against the western possessions of the Neo-Assyrian Empire in the province of Que or even part of the Levant.
+The disturbances experienced by the Neo-Assyrian Empire as result of the activities of the Cimmerians in Anatolia led many of the rulers of this region to try to break away from Neo-Assyrian overlordship, so that the Cimmerians had effectively ended Neo-Assyrian control in Anatolia by the time Esarhaddon had been succeeded as king of the Neo-Assyrian Empire by Ashurbanipal.
+By 657 BCE, Neo-Assyrian records were referring to a Cimmerian threat against the western possessions of the Neo-Assyrian Empire in the province of Que, or even in part of the Levant.

-In 657 BCE itself, the Assyrian divinatory records were calling the Cimmerian king Dugdammî (the Lygdamis of the Greek authors) by the title of šar-kiššati (lit.
-'King of the Universe'), which in the Mesopotamian worldview could belong to the King of the Neo-Assyrian Empire, and had been usurped by the Cimmerians and needed to be won back by the Neo-Assyrian Empire This situation remained unchanged throughout the rest of the 650s and the early 640s BCE.
+In 657 BCE, Assyrian divinatory records were calling the Cimmerian king Dugdammî (the Lygdamis of the Greek authors) by the title of šar-kiššati (lit.
+'King of the Universe'), which in the Mesopotamian worldview had belonged to the King of the Neo-Assyrian Empire, was usurped by the Cimmerians, and needed to be won back.
+This situation remained unchanged throughout the rest of the 650s and the early 640s BCE.

 Cimmerian alliance with the Treres

 Around the c.
-660s BCE, the Thracian tribe of the Treres migrated across the Thracian Bosporus and invaded Anatolia from the north-west, after which they allied with the Cimmerians, and, from around the c.
+660s BCE, the Thracian tribe of the Treres migrated across the Thracian Bosporus and invaded Anatolia from the northwest, after which they allied with the Cimmerians, and, from around the c.
 650s BCE, the Cimmerians were nomadising in Anatolia along with the Treres.